 2. Using the wrong technology

 There is a right way and a wrong way to do all this from a technology standpoint nowadays.
 The right way is to leverage the power of the cloud.
-It has been over three years — a lifetime in the current TV industry! — since Netflix CEO, Reed Hastings, turned on the streaming giant’s global service, but nothing illustrates the power of the cloud better; one press of a button during a presentation at CES and 130 new countries joined the service at a stroke.
+It has been over five years — a lifetime in the current TV industry! — since Netflix CEO, Reed Hastings, turned on the streaming giant’s global service, but nothing illustrates the power of the cloud better; one press of a button during a presentation at CES and 130 new countries joined the service at a stroke.

 This is, in a nutshell, what the cloud provides: the power to scale quickly and efficiently without the enormous capital expenditure of relying on on-premises equipment.
 There really is no other rational business plan in play anymore.